 Can you make christmas cookies ahead of time?

+Yes!
+With all of the other obligations that come with the holidays, it’s great to plan ahead.
 Most cookie doughs will last up to 3 months in the freezer.
 Prep the dough as directed in the recipe, portion it out onto a silicone mat lined baking sheet, then freeze.
 Once the dough balls have frozen, transfer them to a freezer safe ziplock baggie and keep in the freezer until ready to use.
 When you’re ready to bake, thaw overnight in the fridge (if stated in the recipe) then bake as directed!

 Can you freeze christmas cookies?

+Absolutely!
+Most cooked and cooled cookies will keep in an airtight container in the freezer for up to 3 months.
 To enjoy again, remove from the container they were stored in (this avoids a soggy cookie due to condensation) and let them sit at room temperature until thawed all the way through.
 Serve as directed.

 How long do christmas cookies last?